ucladevx/embark-backend/README.md

 }
 ```
 ### /signup
+Post Request:
+    Put the following fields in the body of the request:
+    {
+        "name":string,
+        "email":unique string,
-Required: Name, Email, Password (Password must be 8 characters, must have one Uppercase, one Lowercase, and one special character)
+        "password":string, must be 8 characters, with at least 1 Uppercase, 1 Lowercase, and one special character,
+        userType:"club" or "student"
+    }
 Returns (if successful):
 ```
 {